openhab/openhab-addons/bundles/org.openhab.binding.nibeheatpump/contrib/NibeGW/Arduino/README.md

  5 -> set verbose level to 5
 ```

-On the target IP you can see the receiving udp messages with netcat (if oyu changes the default target port 9999, you also have to adjust it here):
+On the target IP you can see the receiving udp messages with netcat (if you changed the default target port 9999, you also have to adjust it here):

 ```
 nc -lu 9999 | hexdump -C